elijah286/Extensible-Config-Dialog/README.md

 Overview

-This provides a framework for configuraiton dialogs that uses a plugin model built on actor framework.
+This provides a framework for resizeable configuraiton dialogs that uses a plugin model for extensibility and easy customization.
 It simplifies the task of reading/writing configuration to disk and taking care of formatting for arbitrary data

 Installation